Liggin2019/Ligg.SarchDotnet/README.md

 - Open Ligg.Vue by Vscode
 - For the development and deployment of Vue project, please refer to PanJiaChen/vue-element-admin
 - If running 'npm run dev' failed and get an error of 'echarts has not been loaded successfully', run 'npm install echarts - S'
-- Use [home folder]\Ligg.SarchDotnet\Ligg.Vue\vue.config.js file to replace your file with the same location and same name, if your RESTFUL interface is not http://localhost : 5000, please modify the 'target' value in vue.config.js.
-The file is as follows:
+- Use [home folder]\Ligg.SarchDotnet\Ligg.Vue\vue.config.js file to replace your file with the same location and same name, if your RESTFUL interface is not http://localhost : 5000, please modify the 'target' value in vue.config.js as below:
 ```js
  proxy: {
       [process.env.VUE_APP_BASE_API]: {